ava-labs/hypersdk/docs/tour/morpheusvm/state_keys.md

 - `Write`: the action can write to the storage slot
 - `Allocate`: the action can write a non-zero value to a previously zero slot

 We also have the `All` permission which allows for reads, writes, and allocations.

-## Exercise

-In the previous section, we added a "donate" feature to the `Execute()` method of the transfer action.
-In this exercise, we'll build on our work by updating `StateKeys()` and `StateKeysMaxChunks()` for our code to work.

-Your tasks are the following:

-- In `StateKeys()`, make sure that the state key associated with the zero address is added
-- In `StateKeysMaxChunks`, make sure that the chunk size associated with the balance of the zero address is added

-## Conclusion

-In this section, we've gone over the concept of state keys in the HyperSDK.
-Furthermore, we tasked you with implementing state keys on your own.

-With both sections now completed, you've successfully implemented a donation-like functionality within MorpheusVM!